marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 :bangbang: The course is fast paced, so keeping up with practicing the nearly weekly homework is critical for your success.

+:warning: If you clone this repository, be sure to `move the homework files outside of your cloned folder` before you work on them.
+Otherwise, the next time you sync with this repository `your homework will be overwritten with blank assignments`!
+You don't have to worry about this if you download the files manually.

+:warning: I reserve the right to change any of the homework files anytime prior to their assignment.
+If you opt to complete any of the assignments ahead of time, it is up to you to check for any changes at the time of assignment.

+## How to manually download Jupyter notebook homework files

+1. Navigate to the `*.ipynb` Jupyter notebook file in this repository.
+2. Right-click on the `Raw` button above the file preview and `download` the file.
+3. In JupyterLab, navigate to the file and open it.

+:warning: In the past some people experienced that their downloads were treated as text files with an extension of `.ipynb.txt`.
+If this happens you will not be able to open the file in JupyterLab until you `remove the .txt` extension so that the file has the proper extension of `.ipynb`.

+## Homework Collaboration

+You are `allowed to collaborate` with your classmates on homework assignments unless otherwise indicated.
+If you do so, you `must include the names of everyone you collaborated with` at the very beginning of the assignment.
+For Jupyter notebooks, please `insert a new first Markdown cell` with all `collaborators names in a bulleted list` like this:

+* collaborater 1
+* collaborator 2

+:bangbang: It is imperitive that both collaborators have each others names in their respective lists.

 ## Syllabus

 :pencil2: = Homework

 :paperclip: = Additional Resources (please share if you know of a good resource not listed)

-Note that the syllabus is subject to change at anytime, so check back often.
+:warning: Note that the syllabus is subject to change at anytime, so check back often.
 This is so I can offer you a more polished experience by adjusting to your performance and feedback as we go along.

 ---
 * Jan-18-T: Course overview and introduction to the Python and Jupyter ecosystem